gopinathsjsu/team-project-noidea/README.md

 #### DAO Pattern

-In order to perform data persistence operations with a unified interface, we leveraged DAO parttern to separate the data access interface from data access implementation.
-So we only need to modify the mechanism of data access by changing the underlying implmentation.
-It makes the code turned to be more readble and maintanable.
+In order to perform data persistence operations with a unified interface, we leveraged the DAO pattern to separate the data access interface from data access implementation.
+So we only need to modify the data access mechanism by changing the underlying implementation.
+Furthermore, it makes the code turned to be more readable and maintainable.

 - please refer [here](https://github.com/gopinathsjsu/team-project-noidea/blob/main/images/Daodiagram.png?raw=true) for the implmentation details.

+#### Strategy pattern

+Because the price of a room is changed dynamically, we decided to utilize the Strategy pattern to encapsulate the price calculation.
+This pattern solves the code bloated issue and follows the Open/Closed principle, making the code easy to maintain and improving the development efficiency.

+- please refer [here](https://github.com/gopinathsjsu/team-project-noidea/blob/main/images/strategydiagram.png?raw=true) for the implmentation details.

 ## Diagrams